saalim-khan/Learning_Linux/README.md

 Tutorials: OpenShift Interactive Labs.
 Courses: Red Hat OpenShift Certification.
 ######################################################################
-5. Linux Rescue/Single User Issues
-Accessing the system in rescue or single-user mode to troubleshoot boot issues or reset root passwords.

 6. Hostname Change
 Modifying a server’s identifier (hostname) using tools like hostnamectl or by editing configuration files.